JamJestJam/CodersSchool/STL/readme.md

 std::ranges::sort(v);
 ```

-When you use c tables or you want to  do thinks different you can use global functions instead of container's;
+When you use c tables or you want to  do things differently you can use global functions instead of containers;
 ```
 int v[] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12};